 By submerging the buds in water for around one week, a hydrolytic, purification-like reaction occurs where the water dissolves the unwanted hydrophilic compounds, like salt, sugar, insecticides, and toxins, more rapidly; a more effective process than allowing the buds to digest these compounds themselves.

-Though this process appears quite the blast, it is not 100%-great, because alongside the unwanted hydrophilic compounds, is flushed the desired hydrophilic molecules, like some terpenes, causing the cured plant to lose some flavor and aroma.
+Though this process appears quite the blast, it is not 100% perfect because alongside flushing the unwanted hydrophilic compounds, the desired hydrophilic molecules, like some terpenes can get lost in the process causing the cured plant to lose some flavor and aroma.
 It could nevertheless be beneficial, as it gives the smoke a less conspicuous, smoother, healthier tang.

 In summary, there is a loss in the organoleptic qualities of the buds cured using this process.

-This process of freeze-drying (lyophilizing) cannabis has been a long-discussed topic but had never been perfected until recently.
-Cannabis lyophilization involves drying the buds before curing to preserve the flower’s aesthetic and other useful properties and reduce the moisture.
+This process of freeze-drying (lyophilizing) cannabis has been a long-discussed topic but has never been perfected until recently.
+Lyophilization involves drying the buds before curing cannabis to preserve the flower’s aesthetic and other useful properties and reduce moisture.
 The perfection of this process came as the actualization of a system that would result in the preservation of even the glistening and phytochemical-dense trichomes and have the buds still smokable.

 It is carried out in 3 critical stages, sequentially listed: the freezing stage, to eliminate the formation of large ice crystals in the final product, the sublimation drying stage, and the desorption drying stage.